Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Experiment

 \subsection{Datasets}

 We utilised datasets from $S=3$ sites.
-Each site provides T2w, DWI$_{\mathrm{high}\,b}$, and ADC images, together with a single expert lesion contour annotated on T2w.
-Sites~1 is acquired at the \emph{anonymous institute}, comprising 1201 mpMR scans, each with PIRADS $\geq 3$ lesions.
+Each site provides T2W, DWI$_{\mathrm{high}\,b}$, and ADC images, together with a single expert lesion contour annotated on T2W.
+Sites~1 was obtained from UCLH with ethical approval, described in~\cite{yan2024combiner}.
+The dataset comprises 850 patients of 1201 mpMR combinations with multiple high b-values, each with PI-RADS $\geq 3$ lesions.
 Site~2 is a public cohort~\cite{wang_2025_15683922}, which includes 391 patients who have Likert $\geq$3 lesions.
-Site~3 is obtained from \emph{anonymous institute}, containing 1265 mpMRI scans with PIRADS $\geq 3$ lesion contours.
+Site~3 was collected under ethically approved clinical protocols across multiple institutions in Miami, FL, containing 1265 mpMRI scans with PIRADS $\geq 3$ lesion contours.

-\textbf{Split A (Pooled mixture patient from multiple sites).} We split each dataset by a 4:1:1 ratio, resulting in pooled mixed train, validation and per-patient level held-out sets.
+\textbf{Split A (Pooled patient-level held-out evaluation).} We split each dataset by 4:1:1, resulting in pooled mixed train, validation and per-patient level held-out sets.
 The held-out sets were only used for model evaluation.

-\textbf{Split B (Cross-site generalisation, LOSO).} We perform leave-one-site-out evaluation across the 3 sites.
+\textbf{Split B (Leave-one-site-out, LOSO, cross-site generalisation).} We perform leave-one-site-out evaluation across the 3 sites.
 For each fold, we hold out all cases from one site as test, and train on the remaining two sites.
 Within the training pool, we reserve $10\%$ of cases (stratified by site) as validation for early stopping and hyperparameter tuning.